Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 If you have a team of remote workers, team building for remote employees is essential to foster collaboration and enhance their productivity.

-In addition to providing them with the necessary tools like laptops, required software, mobile devices, and a high-speed internet connection, it’s important to create a supportive environment where they feel comfortable asking for resources.
+In addition to providing them with the necessary tools like laptops, required software, mobile devices, and a high-speed internet connection, creating a supportive environment where they feel comfortable asking for resources is essential.

-This is especially crucial for new employees who may not be accustomed to openly communicating their needs.
+This is especially crucial for new employees who may need to be more accustomed to openly communicating their needs.

-By incorporating team building activities and encouraging open communication, you can establish a strong rapport among your remote team members.
+Incorporating team-building activities and encouraging open communication can establish a strong rapport among your remote team members.

-Furthermore, promoting awareness about the available tools can greatly benefit their work efficiency.
+Furthermore, promoting awareness about the available tools can significantly benefit their work efficiency.

 For instance, implementing planning and tracking tools can streamline multiple projects, ensuring everyone stays on track and meets deadlines.